-Flowers may be ordered and delivered to the Hospital.
+Flowers may be ordered and delivered to the hospital.
+There is a florist located in the front foyer.
 Flowers are delivered to our wards daily and are usually placed beside the Staff Station.
 To help our staff, we would appreciate if your partner or support person could check and collect your flower deliveries.